nawabahmadreshi/documentation/pages/features/universal-links.md

 Universal Links route directly to your app when opened, instead of using Safari and a URL scheme for the redirection process.
 They were introduced with iOS 9, and became the only fully-functional deeplinking option on iOS after [Apple stopped supporting URL schemes for deeplinking in iOS 9.2](https://blog.branch.io/ios-9.2-redirection-update-uri-scheme-and-universal-links). **You must enable Universal Links before Branch can function correctly on iOS 9.2+!**

 {% protip title="Looking for Android support?" %}
-Universal Links are an iOS-only feature, but [App Links]({{base.url}}/features/app-links) are the Android equivalent.
+Universal Links are only available on iOS.
+[App Links]({{base.url}}/features/app-links) are the Android equivalent.
 {% endprotip %}

-Branch makes it simple to enable Universal Links, and even improves on them since you still get all the other benefits of Branch links:
+Branch makes it simple to enable Universal Links, and even improves on them since you also get all the other benefits of Branch links when the visitor does not yet have your app installed:

 {% image src='/img/pages/features/universal-links/how_branch_improves.png' 2-thirds center alt='branch improves universal links' %}

-{% endif %}
+{% elsif page.guide %}

 {% ingredient quickstart-prerequisite %}{% endingredient %}

-## Enable the Associated Domains entitlement
+## Add the Associated Domains entitlement

-### Add Associated Domains on Apple Developer Portal
+### Enable Associated Domains on Apple Developer Portal

-1. Log in to the [Apple Developer Portal](https://developer.apple.com/membercenter/)
+1. Log in to the [Apple Developer Portal](https://developer.apple.com/membercenter/).
-1. Click on `Certificates, Identifiers & Profiles`
+1. Click on `Certificates, Identifiers & Profiles`.
-1. Click on `Identifiers`
+1. Click on `Identifiers`.

 #### If your app already has an App Identifier
-1. Select your app and press the `Edit` button
+1. Select your app and press the `Edit` button.
-1. Check the box to enable `Associated Domains` {% image src='/img/pages/features/universal-links/background_ass_domains_existing.png' half center alt='enable associated domains' %}
+1. Check the box to enable `Associated Domains`. {% image src='/img/pages/features/universal-links/background_ass_domains_existing.png' half center alt='enable associated domains' %}
-1. Scroll down and click `Save`
+1. Scroll down and click `Save`.

 #### If your app does not yet have an App Identifier

-1. Click the `+` button to begin the Register an App ID process
+1. Click the `+` button to begin the Register an App ID process.
-1. Enter whatever you wish in the `Name` field
+1. Enter whatever you wish in the `Name` field.
-1. Enter your app's Bundle Identifier in the `Bundle ID` field {% image src='/img/pages/features/universal-links/background_bundle.png' half center alt='bundle identifier' %}
+1. Enter your app's Bundle Identifier in the `Bundle ID` field. {% image src='/img/pages/features/universal-links/background_bundle.png' half center alt='bundle identifier' %}
-1. In the App Services section, check the box to enable `Associated Domains` {% image src='/img/pages/features/universal-links/background_ass_domains_new.png' half center alt='enable associated domains' %}
+1. In the App Services section, check the box to enable `Associated Domains`. {% image src='/img/pages/features/universal-links/background_ass_domains_new.png' half center alt='enable associated domains' %}
-1. Scroll down and click `Save`
+1. Scroll down and click `Save`.

 {% protip title="Finding your Bundle Identifier" %}
 You can retrieve your app's Bundle Identifier under the `General` tab of your Xcode project.